 The Senior Responsible Person (SRP) at CITB is the Chief Executive Officer, Tim Balcon.
-He has delegated the role of SRP to the Exec Lead, Apprenticeships & Industry Training Jaine Bolton who will undertake this role on his behalf.
-They will be responsible for instigating an annual review of the organisation's policy and procedure for Safeguarding, through the Designated Safeguarding Lead.
-As part of this annual review, the Executive Team will judge the efficiency by which the procedures have been implemented in conjunction with the Senior Responsible Person and the Designated Safeguarding Lead.
+He has delegated the role of SRP to the Head of Quality, Safeguarding, Personal Development & Learner Support, Steven Ankers, who will undertake this role on his behalf.
+They will be responsible for instigating an annual review of the organisation's policy and procedure for Safeguarding through the Designated Safeguarding Lead.
+As part of this annual review, the Executive Team will judge the efficiency of the procedures in conjunction with the Senior Responsible Person and the Designated Safeguarding Lead.